 I love a good makeover!
-Read to see how I turned this old, dingy Hope Chest into a beautiful storage chest for my bedroom.
+Read to see how this DIY hope chest makeover turned out.
+I turned this old, dingy Hope Chest into a beautiful storage chest for my bedroom.

 I was given this Hope Chest when I was 15 as a gift from family, so it holds significance to me!
-It’s about 15 years old and I knew I did not want to get rid of it, so I had to give it my best shot at bringing it back to life!
+It’s about 15 years old, and I knew I did not want to get rid of it.
+I had to give it my best shot at bringing it back to life!

 I knew I did not want it to have that top padding on it because it had become stained from years of moving, and I just did not like it.
 So I ripped off the foam cardboard piece and I was left with all this chipboard that was glued onto the top of the lid.
 I also went ahead and took off all the handles and pulls that led to… nowhere..
 I did not want those anymore either!